techguybiswa/frontend-challenge/DB-Task.md

 Stepp-2: In the EVENTREGISTRATION TABLE the column corresponding to the EventId and the MemberId is updated and the status is changed from REGISTER_SUCCESS to REFUND_PENDING.

-Step-3 : The row corresponding to the MemberId and the EventID is searched on PAYMENTS TABLE and there the AmountPaid is refunded via the 3rd party payment service.
-Once the 3rd party payment service request is complete, we need to update the column in PAYMENTS TABLE and make AmountRefunded to the value at AmountPaid field.
+Step-3 : The row corresponding to the MemberId and the EventID is selected on PAYMENTS TABLE and there the AmountPaid is refunded via the 3rd party payment service.
+Once the 3rd party payment service request is done, we need to update the column in PAYMENTS TABLE and make AmountRefunded to the value at AmountPaid field.

-Step-4: Once the updates in the PAYMENTS TABLE are done, the EVENTREGISTRATION TABLE status is to be updated to REFUND_SUCCESS`
+Step-4: Once the updates in the PAYMENTS TABLE are done, the EVENTREGISTRATION TABLE status corresponding to the EventId and MemberId is to be updated to REFUND_SUCCESS`